mmendoza235/storythegame/README.md

 * Easy to use editing interface to craft each individual scene.
 * Define customized items that can alter the outcome of the story.

-How to Play---*temporary*
+How to Play
 ------------

 ### Story the game through python shell:

 	1. Choose a story module to play from the screenplay folder.
 		File format: "story_name_stg.py"
-	2. From the storythegame directory, start the python shell: python
+	2. Start the python shell:
+		python
-	3. Import the desired story module: import screenplays.default_stg as default_stg
+	3. Import the desired story module: from storythegame.screenplays import default_stg
 	4. Run the story_intro() method on the desired scene: default_stg.gameStart.story_intro()

 ### Story the game through the gui:

-	1. Run the gui file via the command line. python stg_gui.py
+	1. Run the gui file via the command line. python ./stg_gui.py